Certificate of Insurance

 How much does a certificate of insurance cost?

-A certificate of insurance is free.
-Much like a receipt, the document is proof that the policyholder paid for the policy and has insurance.
+A certificate of insurance (COI) is free.
+Much like a receipt, this document is proof that the policyholder purchased and paid for an active insurance policy.

-When do I need a certificate of liability insurance?
+When do you need a certificate of insurance?

-You may need a certificate of liability insurance when you are looking to:
+You may need a certificate of insurance when you are looking to:

 Sign a client contract

-A client may request a certificate of insurance in the terms of a contract.
+Clients often require a COI as part of their contract terms.
 It shows clients you have an effective risk management plan in the event of a lawsuit, which may give them financial protection against losses and damages.

 Example: A computer repair business has a long-term contract with a local company.
 If a technician accidentally drops a client’s laptop during a repair, the computer repair company’s general liability policy covers the cost of replacing the broken laptop.